haokeyingxiao/meteor/packages/icon-kit/README.md

 # meteor-icon-kit

-> An icon library and toolkit that follows a minimal, yet highly expressive style perfectly aligned with Shopware's product language
+> An icon library and toolkit that follows a minimal, yet highly expressive style perfectly aligned with Haoke's product language

 ## Prerequisites